-- Choose the USB connector (1) you prefer to use. - Plug the USB mouse cable (2) into the USB connector.
+- 1 Choose the USB connector (1) you prefer to use. - 2 Plug the USB mouse cable (2) into the USB connector.
 You can use your USB mouse (3).

-The VAIO USB mouse software driver is preinstalled on your computer, therefore, you only need to plug the USB mouse into the USB connector and you can start working.
+into the VAIO USB mouse software driver is preinstalled on your computer, therefore, you only need to plug the USB mouse into the USB connector and you can start working.